6 Things to Consider Before Sharing Photos of your Child Online

 Our children learn most from watching us and copying what we do.
 If you want your child to only post photos when they have the consent of the people in them, ask their permission before posting photos of them.
 Likewise, if they ask you to remove a photo that they find embarrassing, take it down.
 The chances are your child will do the same if they find themselves in a similar situation.

-There are no hard and fast rules for this topic, however there are some things to consider before you hit the share button:
+There are no hard and fast rules for this topic, however, there are some things to consider before you hit the share button:

 - Edit your life: Be selective about what you share online.
 Don’t post photos of everything that happens in your life no matter how cute you think your child looks in them.
 Think twice about sharing photos taken in bathroom and bedroom settings.
 You can’t control the context in which the photos will be seen.

 - Ask yourself will this photo cause my child embarrassment now or in the future?
 Everything we post online creates a digital footprint and for young people maintaining a good online reputation is becoming increasingly important.
 Parents should consider any long-term risks of sharing photos of their child online.
+Some photographs have the potential to go viral.

 - Check Your Settings: Social networks regularly update settings so it is important to review your settings.
 If you are a regular user of Facebook, the social network allows users to do a Privacy Checkup which makes it very easy for users to understand who they are sharing content with.